 On the other hand, a wax is used to seal and protect the surface after polishing.
 Pure wax should be non-abrasive.
 In an ideal setting, you can apply multiple thin layers of wax without scratching the paint.

-What’s the difference between polish and compound?
+What are compounds, and what’s the difference between a polish and a compound?

 With that being said, a compound is a stronger and more abrasive type of polish.
 The surface will need to be polished and waxed after compounding.
 While the surface is left smooth to the touch, the paint will need to be further refined in order to restore gloss and clarity after compounding.